-If you’re thinking about using an insulin pump treat your Type 1 diabetes, we have loads of information and the criteria you’ll need to help you find out if it’s right for you.
+If you’re thinking about using an insulin pump to treat your Type 1 diabetes, we have loads of information and the criteria you’ll need to help you find out if it’s right for you.

 What is an insulin pump?